Flynn500/substratum/README.md

 ## Features
 - Array, an N-dimensional array object with broadcasting
 - matrix operations and constructors
-- KDTree, BallTree & VPTree with knn radius KDE and KDE approx queries
+- KDTree, BallTree & VPTree with knn radius & KDE queries
-- Decision trees, Random Forest and (Isolation Forest soon)
+- Decision trees, Random Forest and Isolation Forest
 - Linear and (Local Regression soon)
 - Random sampling from uniform, normal, lognormal, gamma and beta distributions.
-- Statistical methods (mean, median, var, std, quantile, Pearson and Spearman correlation)
+- Statistical methods for arrays (mean, median, var, std, quantile, Pearson and Spearman correlation)

 ## Rationale
 The core rational behind this project was to deepen my understanding of how libraries I use on a regular basis work, and learn how to write python bindings to offload computationally expensive tasks to tools better suited.
 Like dubious, I focused on building things from the ground up.
 I didn't want to glue dependecies together to get something functional, I wanted to understand from input to output how these algorithms worked under the hood.
 I chose rust because I had read the book around a year prior to starting this project, and pyo3 bindings are relitively easy to get working.
 This library is only exposed through python as that's where I've actually use its features.
 I don't intend to package this as a rust create at this stage.